Turing testTuring test

 Origin of Turing testAfterAlan Mathison Turing , who proposed such a test as a criterion for judging the sophistication of artificial intelligence

 The "acid test" of true artificial intelligence, as defined by the English scientist Alan Turing.
 In the 1940s, he said "a machine has artificial intelligence when there is no discernible difference between the conversation generated by the machine and that of an intelligent person."
-In his best selling book, "The Singularity Is Near," Ray Kurzweil expressed the opinion that computers will pass the Turing test in the late 2020s.
-See CAPTCHA and chatbot.
+A computing pioneer, Turing cracked Germany's Enigma encryption code in World War II, helping end the war and saving millions of lives.
+In 2014, The Imitation Game movie of this achievement was released starring Benedict Cumberbatch and Keira Knightley.
+In the best selling book, "The Singularity Is Near," Ray Kurzweil expressed the opinion that computers will pass the Turing test in the late 2020s.
+See CAPTCHA, chatbot and computer generations.